nilern/Kyy/_posts/2020-11-30-lexing-arithmetic.md

 decrementing reference counts is slightly slower, so Rust also offers the `Rc` type for single-threaded reference counting (to enforce single-threaded use `Rc` does not implement `Send` or `Sync`).
-Reference counting also cannot collect cycles which interpreters inevitably create e.g. to support recursion.
+Reference counting also cannot collect cycles which interpreters inevitably create e.g. to support recursion, so one must either also implement a tracing GC for backup (like CPython) or break cycles manually (like `Arc` and Swift).
 I plan to implement a tracing garbage collector for Kyy but debugging garbage collection before being able to even parse anything would be extremely demoralizing.

 These are just simple records so I made the fields public.
 I anticipate no problems from this "lack of abstraction".
 Often objects or other abstract